serious woman with freckles on face

 Though melanoma treatments are improving year after year, there is no substitute for early detection.
 The best way to address melanoma is to stop it in its tracks before it ever has the chance to metastasize.

-This is why board-certified dermatologists recommend patients perform monthly self-exams of their skin and schedule annual skin cancer screenings where a trained professional examines their skin for signs of skin cancer
+This is why board-certified dermatologists recommend patients perform monthly self-exams of their skin and schedule annual skin cancer screenings where a trained professional examines their skin for signs of skin cancer.

 If skin cancer treatment is necessary, we will often recommend Mohs surgery for melanoma in its early stages.
 This is a precise technique that allows the surgeon to remove only the cancerous cells, preserving healthy skin.